Baby Steps Towards a Non-Toxic Life

 8. Eliminate toxic chemicals in your personal care & cleaning products: Learn to read your labels: 1400 Chemicals banned in Europe and only 11 here is the US!
 Neuro Toxins, Carcinogens , and Endocrine disruptors.

 – We cannot control the environment but we can control what we put ON and IN our bodies.
 Your skin is your largest organ and has the ability to absorb what you put on it and enter the blood stream.
 Most of these toxic chemicals are water soluble and within 24 hours to 28 days will leave your body once you STOP using them!
 Its so empowering.
-Elizabeth and I personally both use Pure Haven Essentials because it’s an affordable, safe, clean and effective line of products made in the USA.
+Antoinette personally prefers products made in the EU due to the strict regulations in ingredients & product labeling!
+It’s sad & frustrating, but in a product manufactured & labeled for US production, there are just so many things left off the label!
+A few great resource for safe products are https://madesafe.org & for makeup credobeauty.com!
+She is also a leader with & reps for Neal’s Yard Remedies a beauty product company based out of the UK!
 There are several other companies working towards cleaner products but knowing how to read your labels and knowing the source of your products is just as important as with food labels.
-In one day you can take your toxic exposure from 400-800 chemicals down to 0 just by switching to PHE products.
+In one day you can take your toxic exposure from 400-800 chemicals down to 0 just by switching to safe products.
 Download this easy-reference “Ingredients to Avoid” sheet, twenty of the most commonly-used harmful chemicals to look for on your product labels.
 Changing your toxic personal products for cleaner ones is so much easier than food!

 – Dust and Vacuum Often – Many toxic chemicals such as flame retardants and chemicals from plastics break down and end up in the dust in our homes.
 Children have higher levels of these chemicals because they are lower to the ground and putting items in their mouths.
 Wiping with a damp cloth, mopping with water and vacuuming can help reduce these exposures by reducing dust.
 Even better is investing in a high quality air purifier.
 Low quality air filters can be a waste of money and some times harmful, releasing toxic ozone into your home.